Rykov7/Stan/README.md

 # Stan
-Multipurpose Asynchronous Telegram Bot for Python group
+Admin Bot for Python Telegram group

 ### What does this project do?
  * Send links on command (chat rules, FAQs, libraries etc.)